 What is Certificate-Based Authentication?

-At its most basic, certificate-based authentication (CBA) uses a digital certificate based on cryptography to verify a person’s identity, computer, or other device before letting them access a network or resource.
+At its most basic, certificate-based authentication (CBA) uses a digital certificate based on cryptography to verify the identity of a person, computer, or other device before letting them access a network or resource.
 In contrast to authentication solutions specifically designed for human users, such as one-time passwords (OTP) and biometrics, certificate-based authentication applies to all endpoints, encompassing Internet of Things (IoT) classified devices, personal computers, servers, and electronic passports.

 CBA is a safer option than the usual username and password.
 It can also be used with conventional methods for stronger user authentication that isn’t vulnerable to scams.
 The digital certificate and private key are stored on a person’s device or computer.
 This lets the user’s browser or client instantly log into different systems.
 It only requires a little extra work from the user, as the certificate can be authenticated automatically.